I had a thousand reasons why this article should not have been written.

 I could have made excuses to say that I don’t have good lighting for my videos, a good mic for audio quality, nice background, etc. etc.

-And guess what, I would have been right.
+And guess what, I would have been correct.

 But by deciding to rise above myself & rebel against my discomfort, I’ve been able to put myself out there in a way that I couldn’t have imagined even 1 week ago.